Skip to main content

 • Pivot: click Swap Rows and Columns icon.

-• Labels: Drag the measure from the data panel onto the Label mark (center panel).
+• Labels: Drag the measure from the data panel onto the Label icon (the Marks section in the center panel).

-• Formatting Labels: right-click the measure green pill on the center panel by the T icon → Format Number → format it as desired.
+• Formatting Labels: right-click the green sales measure in the Marks section → Format Number as desired.
+This formats how the Label value displays.

 • Duplicate the view above.